truecharts/website/src/content/docs/guides/external-service.md

 title: External Service
 ---

-To access external service with traefik, use the `external-service` chart:
+To access external services with traefik, use the `external-service` chart and

 1. Set `type` to `External IP`
 2. Set `externalIP` to the IP-Address for your service.
 (In this example 192.168.178.10)